jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 ![*Change Window Managers*](images/Chapter-04/GNOME3/window-manager.png "Change")

-1) Compositing window manager
 1) Stacking window manager
 1) Tiling window manager
-1) Install Enlightenment (E17) on Ubuntu 20.04

 **Note:** the names of packages are not always obvious so you can use search features of package managers.
-For example here would be how to search for the i3 package.
+For example, here would be how to search for the i3 package.

 * ```sudo apt-cache search i3```
 * ```sudo dnf search i3```